In addition to full text search, you can search using common search operators combined with data property keywords and values to narrow your results.

 Topics covered in this article:

-- Enter your search terms, using the information described in this section.
+- Enter your search terms, using the terminology, operators, and formatting described in the sections below.

 - When the search results appear, click the Tickets, Users, Articles, or Organizations tab to filter the results.